 The costs and revenues are based on the number of plots in a development.
-In the standard charge, we assume an average mix of flats, terraces, semi-detached and detached houses based on ONS data for housing sales averaged over a reasonable period.
-The mix of properties for actual sites will differ.
-It is possible to vary this mix within the model, but we do not consider that slight variations in the proportion of detached or semi-detached properties are material.
+In the standard charge, we assume a mix of flats, terraces, semi-detached and detached houses based on ONS data for housing sales averaged over a reasonable period.
+The mix of properties for actual sites will differ but we do not consider that slight variations in the proportion of detached or semi-detached properties are material.
 If a site is significantly different - for example, because it has some larger non-household properties - then we would need to calculate a bespoke charge for the site.